Skip to content

 The Roadman Cycling Podcast.
 Over 1,400 interviews with coaches, sports scientists, and pros, specifically framed for the age-grouper.
 Guests include Seiler, Lorang, Joe Friel, Tim Spector, Dan Bigham, and John Wakefield.
 The editorial angle is always: what does this mean for a rider with limited time?

 Fast Talk.
-Hosted by Trevor Connor and Rob Pickels, now in its eighth year.
+Hosted by Trevor Connor and Rob Pickels, running since 2016.
 Methodology-heavy.
 Strong on training zones, periodisation, and physiology.
 Episodes run long — 90 minutes is normal — but the signal is high.
 Best for riders who already know the basics and want the mechanism.

 Empirical Cycling.
 Kolie Moore's show is the most technical on this list.
 VO2 protocols, FTP testing, mitochondrial biogenesis.
 Not for everyone, but if you want to understand why a workout works, this is the show.
 Moore's "Watts Doc" series is a standout.